ldn-softdev/stackoverflow-json/lib/Converting a nested JSON into csv with jq.md

   - `-w' ' -T"$hdr" `: prints the header (walk `-w' '` is dummy) via template
   - `-w'[:]<L>k' -T'"{L},{$c},{$e},{$d},{$a},{$h},{$b},{$g},{$f}"'`: walks each object (`[:]`) and memorizes its label (`<L>k`) into the
   _namespace_ `L`, then template-interpolates each record using auto-tokens and the namespace `L` in the required order
+  - `-qq` drops the outer quotation marks of the results